 Oh my goodness, they looked soooo wonderful, just like the originals, minus the beef and other ingredients like oil, etc.

 When we finally sat down to eat them, I was in heaven because we haven’t had stuffed peppers in forever, since we went WFPB.
 Stuffed peppers are comfort food times ten.

 We like to serve our Stuffed Peppers with our Simple Mashed Potatoes, and then use the sauce that the peppers cook in as a tomato “gravy.”
 I think we like the tomato gravy a little too much – LOL.
 We typically double the tomato sauce mixture aka tomato gravy so we have extra.
 That way no one gets short changed on their mashed potatoes.

-- Extra large stock pot for blanching the green peppers
+- Large stock pot for blanching the green bell peppers

-- Ceramic lined/enameled Dutch oven or other large kitchen stock pot.
+- Ceramic lined/enameled Dutch oven, deep skillet, or other large kitchen stock pot.

 This Old Fashioned Stuffed Pepper dish is sure to transport you back in time.
 A nod to the original recipe, it is truly delicious.
 A fabulous Whole Food Plant Based recipe.
 Oil free, sugar free, no highly processed ingredients, and gluten free.

 - ¾ cup green bell peppers, fine mince (from the tops of 6 green bell peppers)

 - 2 – [ 14.5 oz. cans ] petite diced tomatoes, pureed

 - 1 – [ 8 oz. can ] tomato sauce